Gorbachev hails Bush for role in ending Cold War | Malay Mail

-MOSCOW, Dec 1 — Former Soviet leader Mikhail Gorbachev today praised former US president George H.W.
+MOSCOW, Dec 3 — Former Soviet leader Mikhail Gorbachev on Saturday praised former US president George H.W.
 Bush for his role in ending the Cold War, calling him a “true partner”.

 Gorbachev, 87, expressed his “deep condolences” to the family of the 41st US president and the entire American nation.